 A 75L fridge will hold a full week of fresh food for a family of four.
 This includes meat, fish, dairy, drinks, leftovers, snacks, and condiments without compromise.
 If you've ever arrived at camp and spent ten minutes digging through a warm esky to find your dinner, this is the upgrade that fixes that for good.
 It's a real game changer for families heading into national parks or remote areas.

-OZtrail Pick: The OZtrail 75L Single Zone Fridge/Freezer is built for serious trips.
+OZtrail Pick: The OZtrail 75L Dual Zone Fridge/Freezer is built for serious trips.
 Pair it with a 120Ah battery and a 160-200W solar panel and you've got a reliable off-grid food setup that runs for days without needing a recharge.

 How to Power Your Camping Fridge Using Solar Panels